roberttoyonaga/HSTLens/README.md

 - change IMAGE_PATH(full HST image), OUT_PATH(where to send results files), SE_PATH(sextractor catalogs), WEIGHTS_PATH(model weights), CSV_PATH(list of HST images,if needed) in "run_predictions_3.py"

 - to run detections: sbatch jobscript_3.sh
+    - You can also test out one job by using "python pipeline_3.exe" then entering a starting point from 0-7000.
+It will start do predicitons on a set of 5 HST images starting with that specific index